bobs83/meetberlin_app/README.md

 - **Offline Usage**: Access the app even without an internet connection.
 - **Home Screen Shortcut**: Add the app shortcut to your device's home screen.
 - **Data Visualization**: Charts displaying event details, including scatterplots and pie charts for event locations and genre popularity.

+## Deployment

+The application is deployed on GitHub Pages at https://bobs83.github.io/meetberlin_app/

 ## Features and User Stories